Roman2K/metacli/README.md

 > Ruby command-line option parser for the lazy

-Instead of having to explicitly define available commands and their arguments and options, dynamically interpolates those from regular method definitions.
+Instead of having to explicitly declare available commands and their arguments and options, dynamically interpolates those from regular method definitions.
 Generates concise usage messages upon --help and invalid calls.